Zeyu-Li/unity-user-guide/README.md

 2. Click **apply**
 3. Now Unity is generating colliders and this may take a while

-If you want a object to be solid and non-movable (this will use bake lighting, which I will go in more detail later), check **Static**.
+If you want an object to be solid and non-movable (this will use bake lighting, which I will go into more detail later), check **Static**.
 Remember, this will generate a bake map, which is CPU intensive and may take a lot of time depending on the size of the model.
 Unfortunately, if the object is really big, checking Static may actually slow things down, so keep that in mind

 **Clean Snapping**

-In many 3D programs, you will get options to snap to another object or vertex.
+In many 3D programs, you will gUnity is not buildet options to snap to another object or vertex.
 This can be done in Unity.
 To achieve this,

 1. Select **Shaded Wireframe** as the view